SoK: Preconfirmations: Abstract

 In recent years, significant research efforts have focused on improving blockchain throughput and confirmation speeds without compromising security.
 While decreasing the time it takes for a transaction to be included in the blockchain ledger enhances user experience, a fundamental delay still remains between when a transaction is issued by a user and when its inclusion is confirmed in the blockchain ledger.
 This delay limits user experience gains through the confirmation uncertainty it brings for users.
 This inherent delay in conventional blockchain protocols has led to the emergence of preconfirmation protocols -- protocols that provide users with early guarantees of eventual transaction confirmation.

-This article presents a Systematization of Knowledge (SoK) on preconfirmations\footnote{The latest version of this document is hosted on GitHub at: \hyperlink{https://github.com/NethermindEth/sok-preconfirmations}{https://github.com/NethermindEth/sok-preconfirmations}}.
+This article presents a Systematization of Knowledge (SoK) on preconfirmations\footnote{Another version of this document is hosted on GitHub at: https://github.com/NethermindEth/sok-preconfirmations.
+This paper has been accepted to IEEE ICBC 2026.
+The accepted version TBA.}.
 We present the core terms and definitions needed to understand preconfirmations, outline a general framework for preconfirmation protocols, and explore the economics and risks of preconfirmations.
 Finally, we survey and apply our framework to several implementations of real-world preconfirmation protocols, bridging the gap between theory and practice.